deuxp/lotide/README.md

 ___Params___:

 - (A) Type: array -- should be the array you want to test.
 Actual
-- (B) type: array -- expected outcome.
+- (B) type: array -- expected outcome

 ___Behaviour___: